 The Company has entered into certain consulting agreements which carry commitments to pay advisors and consultants should certain events occur.
-An agreement is in place with one Company Advisor that calls for total compensation over the four year Advisor Agreement of 500,000 warrants with an exercise price of \$.15 of which 300,000 have vested, should the advisor complete the entire term of the engagement, 150,000 warrants will vest on July 24, 2020, and the remaining 50,000 on July 24, 2021.
+An agreement is in place with one Company Advisor that calls for total compensation over the four year Advisor Agreement of 500,000 warrants with an exercise price of \$.15 of which 450,000 have vested, should the advisor complete the entire term of the engagement, the remaining 50,000 warrants would vest on July 24, 2021.

 In April, 2020, the Company successfully negotiated a Debt Incentive Agreement with one of its creditors to whom it owed \$731,118.
 This Debt Incentive Agreement provides for the elimination of the entire debt should the Company make payments in calendar 2020 totaling \$166,224 in cash, and approximately 4,000 pints of ice cream.
-Because this reduction in debt is conditional, the full \$731,118.33 is currently included in the liabilities section of our balance sheet.
+Because this reduction in debt is conditional, the full \$731,118 is currently included in the liabilities section of our balance sheet.
 Should the Company make the payment and retire the debt during calendar 2020, The Company would realize a Gain on Extinguishment of Debt of approximately \$560,000.

-Additional Consulting agreements call for two Individual Consultants to receive cash and stock bonuses for directly assisting the Company in hitting certain operational milestones, such as national television publicity, achieving revenues of \$500,000 monthly, \$1,000,000 monthly, and \$3,000,000 quarterly.
+Additional Consulting agreements call for certain Consultants to receive cash and stock bonuses for directly assisting the Company in hitting certain operational milestones, such as national television publicity, achieving revenues of \$500,000 monthly, \$1,000,000 monthly, and \$3,000,000 quarterly.